Andy3153/andy3153-zshrc/plugins/zsh-you-should-use/README.rst

 * Usage_
 * Requirements_
 * Installation_

+Customization

 * `Message Position`_
 * `Displaying Results`_
 * `Customising Messages`_

+Advanced Features

 * `Hardcore Mode`_
 * `Check your Alias usage`_
 * `Permanently Disabling Aliases`_
 * `Temporarily Disabling Messages`_

+Contributing

 * Contributing_
 * `Running Tests`_

+You can also view the CHANGELOG_ for a history of changes.

 Usage
 -----